ALL ABOUT DEADWOOD SLOT

 Here you can choose between taking 10 Gunslinger Spins or 10 Hunter Spins.
 Whichever you choose, during the spins all low value symbols on the middle reels become wilds AND the Sheriff’s Badges remain locked in place for the duration.

 No question, this is a bad ass slot game which is going to deliver some epic sessions and awesome wins.
 The artwork and the gameplay are a cut above most of the slots we’ve tried this year, and the free spins round options have the potential to drive some superb win sequences.
 The unlimited xNudge multiplier in the Gunslinger Spins looks like a stand out moment that we’ll look forward to seeing in action many times over.
-As always though, we write this review with a word of warning – these games are high risk, that means take care, tread carefully, and always gamble responsibly.
+As always though, we write this review with a word of warning – these slot games are high risk, that means take care, tread carefully, and always gamble responsibly.